Georgia man arrested in death of woman, assault on officers

 Citing a DeKalb County Sheriff’s Office statement, WGCL-TV reports 27-year-old Otis D. Walker Jr. was arrested Thursday night in Lithonia by U.S. marshals and county police.
 The statement says he’s charged with offenses including murder and aggravated assault.

 County police Maj.
 Jerry Lewis has said Walker shot at officers responding to a domestic disturbance call last week, striking one officer multiple times.
 The wounded officer was hospitalized.
-Police said officers then entered the home and found the fatally wounded Aleka Simmons.
+Police said officers then entered the home and found Aleka Simmons fatally wounded.

 Court records say Walker was released from jail last month after being arrested days earlier on a family violence charge.